1920–21 Football League: Team changes

 The new Third Division was formed by clubs of the Southern Football League Division One of the previous season, except for Cardiff City.
 Cardiff City became the first Welsh club to enter the League, and since they were the strongest club in Wales in the era, they were invited directly into the Second Division.
 Grimsby Town took its place in the new Third Division, thereby being the first club relegated to the League's third tier.
 Leeds United were also elected into the Second Division to replace Leeds City after its debacle.
 Lincoln City were not re-elected to the Second Division and thus Port Vale's Second Division place was formalized as well.

 Final league tables

-The tables and results below are reproduced here in the exact form that they can be found at The Rec.Sport.Soccer Statistics Foundation website and in Rothmans Book of Football League Records 1888–89 to 1978–79, with home and away statistics separated.

-Beginning with the season 1894–95, clubs finishing level on points were separated according to goal average (goals scored divided by goals conceded), or more properly put, goal ratio.
+Beginning in the 1894–95 season, clubs finishing level on points were separated according to goal average (goals scored divided by goals conceded).
 In case one or more teams had the same goal difference, this system favoured those teams who had scored fewer goals.
 The goal average system was eventually scrapped beginning with the 1976–77 season.

+During the first six seasons of the league, (up to the 1893–94 season), re-election process concerned the clubs which finished in the bottom four of the league.
 From the 1894–95 season and until the 1920–21 season the re-election process was required of the clubs which finished in the bottom three of the league.